fforay/xsharp-tools/README.md

 ## Installation

-Adapt with the right vsix filename.
+Adapt with the current vsix filename.

 From the CLI, run:
 code --install-extension xsharp-tools-0.1.0.vsix